cybernetics/smart-desktop/README.md

 4- To edit any record , double record on the record in the Data table :
  ![Edit mode](https://raw.githubusercontent.com/kiswanij/smart-desktop/master/doc/screenshots/6.PNG "JK-Smart-Desktop")

+###Tested on
+-Microsoft Windows XP,7,8,8.1,10
+-Mac OS Captain
+Please let us know if you make it on any other O.S.

 ## Example 2 :
 Advanced CRUD with Master Details (One-To-One,One-Many,Many-To-Many)
 ## Example 3 :